Sh1penfire/pixelcraft/README.md

 # Pixelcraft
 A v6 mod for mindustry
-This mod adds new resources, new turrets and new zones as well as slight tweaks to vanilla
+This mod adds new resources, new turrets and new zones as well as slight tweaks to vanilla.
+17 new building blocks to play with, one environmental block, two ores and 4 items.

 Items it adds:

 # [Iron](sprites/items/iron.png?raw=true)
 A basic resource that can be smelted into steel or made into drills and conveyers.
 Can be mined from cratorsor iron ore in custom maps.

-# Steel
+# Steel(sprites/items/steel.png?raw=true)
 Used for walls conveyers and turrets.

-# Pixelite
+# Pixelite(sprites/items/pixelite.png?raw=true)
 Made from scrap, it's a great power source.
 It's more flamible than pyratite and dosn't actualy explode!
 (Can still start fires though)

 Turrets it adds: